Vajalol/VUI/README.md

 This project is currently in active development.

-For our roadmap and completed features:
+For our roadmap and completed features, please refer to:
-- [ROADMAP.md](ROADMAP.md) - Structured overview of development phases and their status
-- [VUI_MASTER_PLAN.md](VUI_MASTER_PLAN.md) - Comprehensive and detailed development plan
+- [VUI_MASTER_PLAN.md](VUI_MASTER_PLAN.md) - Our comprehensive development roadmap with current status

 ## Contact